MORE ABOUT THE EVENT

 There are 4 sections separated by the main aid stations (3 in total).
 In each section there will be an additional water station (4 in total) as close to halfway as we can get them.

-The first section is from Sandbanks to Upton Country Park (approx 12km) and it is mostly tarmac.
+The first section is from Sandbanks to Upton Country Park (approx 12.5km) and it is mostly tarmac.

-Section 2 is from Upton Country Park to Wareham Forest (approx 15km) and is roughly half trail and half tarmac.
+Section 2 is from Upton Country Park to Wareham Forest (approx 14.5km) and is roughly half trail and half tarmac.

-Section 3 is from Wareham Forest to Middlebere Heath (approx 15,5km) and is mostly trail with shorter sections of tarmac totalling approx 4km.
+Section 3 is from Wareham Forest to Middlebere Heath (approx 16km) and is mostly trail with shorter sections of tarmac totalling approx 2km.
 It is probably the most varied of the sections.
 After leaving Wareham Forest you pass through woodland and farmland, under the railway line and past an old Mill and then to a riverside path.
 A short section of pavement follows, crossing over the road and heading onto the old town walls, before dropping onto a quiet estate road and trail loop.
 After crossing fields the path narrows to a waterside single track, then heads back to Wareham.
 After passing the church, and the old Wareham Quay (once frequented by Vikings!) you cross the bridge and take another river path.
-The longest road section follows (around 2km) then heathland paths take you the last aid station.
+After a short road section, 2 old Tramway paths and a heathland route take you to Aid 3.

 Section 4 is from Middlebere Heath to Shell Bay (approx 12.5km).
 It is nearly all trail with a couple of short sections of tarmac.
 After a small section of woodland, you cross fields and follow heathland paths, then run along a small section of road (less than 1km) before heading onto sandy Forestry tracks.
 Then Farm tracks and fields and another short road section take you to the final push across seaside heath paths and sand dunes and a small section of beach, towards Shell bay car park and the FINISH!